 There are no paved pedestrian footpaths, bus stops, or other pedestrian facilities along the A82 within the scheme extent.
-One layby is located adjacent to the A82 northbound within the scheme extent.
-Street lighting is not present along this section of the A82.

 The A82 Trunk Road, within the North West NMC, connects Alexandria with Crianlarich, Fort William and Inverness.
 It commences immediately north of Tullichewan Roundabout in Alexandria leading generally northwards for a distance of 243 kilometres to its junction with the A9 at (but excluding) Longman Roundabout in Inverness.
 The A82 is predominantly single carriageway along its length, with some lengths of '2+1' carriageway.